crocokyle/open4kdownloader/README.md

 I was fed up with other downloaders and wrote this in about 6 hours.
 It hasn't been thoroughly tested.
 These are the current known issues/TODO list.

-- Downloading needs to be run in a separate thread to prevent window lag
 - Browse button needs to be disabled during downloads
 - Audio mixing should be a choice for webm files.
 There should also be a warning about long processing times
 - Need to generate binaries for releases